PAUL D KENNY

 Dispersal Program in England and Wales 2000-

-My research covers several areas of comparative politics including the political economy of populism, the effects of colonial rule, and immigration.
+My research covers several areas of comparative politics including the political economy of populism, corruption, and immigration.

-My first book, Populism and Patronage: Why Populists Win Elections in India, Asia, and Beyond (forthcoming with Oxford University Press) demonstrates a causal link between the disruption of political patronage networks and the electoral success of populist candidates.
-My research has previously been published or is forthcoming in the British Journal of Political Science and Government & Opposition among other journals.
+My first book, Populism and Patronage: Why Populists Win Elections in India, Asia, and Beyond (Oxford University Press) demonstrates a causal link between the disruption of political patronage networks and the electoral success of populist candidates.
+My research has previously been published or is forthcoming in the British Journal of Political Science and the Journal of Politics among other journals.
 Full details of published research and work in progress are listed below.